J-Egeberg/TherapistApp/README.md

 Xcode - https://developer.apple.com/xcode/ - for ios emulator

 ## Download
-This guide is only for mac users. you might need to add a few changes to your commands if you are a pc user.
+This guide is mainly made for mac users because all of my colleagues have mac aswell. you might need to add a few changes to your commands if you are a pc user.
 Download this project and cd into the root directory.
 In your root directory you have to install node_modules locally by running "npm install".
 This will install your basic libraries.

 ## Libraries

-We have to get some more libraries:
+We have to get some more libraries, run theese commands in your terminal:

 npm i react-native-splash-screen --save